- A banking app allows you to send and receive money, view previous transactions, make deposits and pay the bills from your smartphone or laptop

 Before you decide to create a banking app and hire a team of developers, it is worth closely looking at the market leaders and their business models.
 How they approached mobile banking application development and what stands them out.
 We picked three outstanding banking products from different regions: the United States, Russia, and Germany.

 On the banking app Chime, users can open fee-free debit cards and savings accounts with a couple of clicks.
 Since services are provided by trusted banks, all accounts have FDIC insurance, so the money is safe.
-For regular users the mobile banking solution is free — Chime makes money by charging retailers and merchants a small commission for transactions.
+For regular users the mobile banking solution is free — Chime makes money by charging retailers and merchants a small commission for banking transactions.

 The banking app quickly became famous because of its user-friendly UI/UX design, simple and straightforward copywriting, and minimalistic set of offered services.
 Now it serves as a role model for many mobile banking application development projects.